 Such participation is required by students in order to meet the Australian Occupational Therapy Competency Standards (2018).

-Therefore, except in the case of extenuating circumstances, 100% attendance at the seminars, workshops and practice education placements is expected.
+Therefore, except in the case of extenuating circumstances, 100% attendance at the seminars. tutorials, and workshops is expected.

-It is also expected that if students are unable to meet these participation requirements they inform the Unit Convener as soon as practical, by telephone or email.
+It is also expected that if students are unable to meet these participation requirements they inform the Unit Convener as soon as practical, by email.

 Required IT skills